-In March of this year, the Company announced a strategic move to further strengthen its IP portfolio, with the signing of an exclusive licensing agreement for underwater robotics technology with Germany's Fraunhofer Institute for Optronics, System Technologies and Image Exploitation (IOSB).
+In March 2017, the Company announced a strategic move to further strengthen its IP portfolio, with the signing of an exclusive licensing agreement for underwater robotics technology with Germany's Fraunhofer Institute for Optronics, System Technologies and Image Exploitation (IOSB).
+As part of this agreement, Fraunhofer delivered its DeDave AUV to Kraken in June 2017.

 Kraken will license Fraunhofer software for use in its ThunderFish® AUV, which is currently under development.
-The Company will pay Fraunhofer a royalty based on a percentage of each sale with minimum commitments starting in 2022.
-Kraken will exclusively license the ThunderFish® Alpha software and hardware IP and technology for large AUVs.
+The ThunderFish® AUV is technical upgrade of the DeDave AUV, but is still a prototype.
+Kraken will pay Fraunhofer a royalty based on a percentage of each sale with minimum commitments starting in 2022.
+Kraken will exclusively license the Fraunhofer software and hardware IP and technology for large AUVs.

-Fraunhofer is the largest organization for applied research in Europe with 69 institutes, over 24,500 employees and a €2.1 billion annual budget.
+Fraunhofer is the largest organization for applied research in Europe with 69 institutes, over 24,500 employees and a \leq 2.1 billion annual budget.
 Since 2012, Fraunhofer has been developing intellectual property and technology related to underwater robotics.
-Over C\$6 million has been invested in Fraunhofer's underwater sensor robotics programs, culminating in the development of the ThunderFish®.
+Over C\$6 million has been invested in Fraunhofer's underwater sensor robotics programs, culminating in the development of the DeDave.

-In late June, the Company took delivery of the 6000m rated ThunderFish® Alpha AUV which is designed for deep sea military, commercial and scientific applications for use as a sensor and robotics technology demonstration platform to support ongoing development of the Company's underwater sensor and robotics programs.
+In late June, the Company took delivery of the 6000m rated DeDave AUV which Kraken rebranded ThunderFish® Alpha AUV.
+This AUV is designed for deep sea military, commercial and scientific applications for use as a sensor and robotics technology demonstration platform to support ongoing development of the Company's underwater sensor and robotics programs.
 Kraken paid \$378,200 (Euro 250,000) towards the AUV's total cost of Euro 1,000,000.
-At September 30, 2017, an amount of \$1,110,975 (Euro 750,000) was included in accrued liabilities, representing the three remaining quarterly payments of Euro 250,000 each, in respect of the acquisition of the AUV.
+At December 31, 2017, an amount of \$1,110,975 (Euro 750,000) was included in trade payables and accrued liabilities, representing the three remaining quarterly payments- in respect of the acquisition of the AUV.

 In addition, Kraken has established a long term technical co-operation program with Fraunhofer for hydrodynamic control systems, mission planning and autonomy algorithms that can be deployed in Kraken's ThunderFish® AUV program.
 Kraken has committed to granting research and development projects to Fraunhofer of a minimum Euro 300,000 per year for a period of five years.
+These projects will be expensed as incurred.